anoochit/serverpod_cloud_storage_rustfs/README.md

 ## Client-side code

-On the client side, you first request the upload description from your server.
-Then you upload the file using the provided upload information.
+On the client, you first request an upload description from the server.
+Then you upload the file using the provided information.

-You can upload from either a `Stream` or a `ByteData` object.
-For large files, using a `Stream` is recommended to avoid holding the entire file in memory.
+Uploads can be performed using either a `Stream` or a `ByteData` object.
+For large files, using a `Stream` is recommended to avoid loading the entire file into memory.

 Finally, verify the upload with the server.